Greenstand/treetracker-airflow-dags/README.md

 - sudo pip3 install apache-airflow[psycopg2]
 - sudo pip3 install apache-airflow-providers-cncf-kubernetes

-For this repo and clone it into your local directory:
+Fork this repo and clone it into your local directory:
 - cd ~/Greenstand/git/
-- git clone git@github.com:[your github profile name]/treetracker-airflow-dags.git
+- git clone git@github.com:{your github profile name}/treetracker-airflow-dags.git

 Add this to your ~/.bash_profile
 - export AIRFLOW_HOME='~/airflow'